AlexPHorta/Buey/content/projects/index.md

 The user presses the directional keys until the desired character is under the cursor, then presses ENTER (or 5, in this demonstration).
 The chosen character is inserted in the field area and the cursor gets back to the central position (the Mode key).

+The NSEW Virtual Keyboard was developed in plain Javascript, and I intend to make it a real package some time soon (for now it's legacy code, until I figure out how to use one of Javascript's test frameworks).
+Any help with the development is welcome, just drop me a line, or open a PR.

 [Live preview.](https://www.buey.net.br/nsew/ "NSEW Virtual Keyboard live preview")

 [Repository of the project.](https://codeberg.org/Buey/NSEW-Keyboard/ "NSEW Virtual Keyboard on Codeberg")